 The board is released from the stencil with the lever.
 The applied solder paste must remain on the board and not stick to the stencil.
 The slide is then moved to loading position.
 SMD Assembly Accommodating many functions in a small space requires tiny components.
-The small size of modern electronic components makes manual assembly of PCBs difficult.
-With the ProtoPlace E4 or ProtoPlace S4, LPKF offers users a manual and a fully automatic, ergonomic pick & place system for complex SMD assembly.
+The small size of modern electronic components makes it difficult to assemble some circuit boards by hand.
+With the ProtoPlace E4, LPKF offers users a manual pick & place system for complex SMD assembly of circuit board prototypes.
 Manual SMD Assembly SMT boards are assembled in at least three steps.
 First a vacuum needle removes the SMD component from an antistatic bin or a feeder.
 Various types of feeders are common: tape-and-reel feeders, stick feeders, or component trays.
 All of these types can be combined with the LPKF ProtoPlace E4.
 The vacuum needle is mounted to a manipulator, which helps with accurate positioning.
 The SMD component is manually moved along or rotated about the X-axis and the Y-axis.
 The optional camera and an LCD color monitor facilitate positioning.
 Finally the component is accurately lowered onto the PCB.
 The adhesion of the solder paste prevents the component from slipping.
-Automatic SMD Assembly